 You may have heard your child say, “3+3=6”, and assume that your child knows how to add.
-The process of ADDITON and SUBTRACTION entails much more than memorizing the facts.
-Hands-on experiences help your child understand the why and how of addition an dsubtraction.
-It is important to have your child explain to you what is happening in a problem an duse various math terms: add, plus, minus, subtract, take away, equals, makes, etc. so it will connect in real-life problems.
-The shift is away from endless “drill and kill”.
+The process of ADDITION and SUBTRACTION entails much more than memorizing the facts.
+Hands-on experiences help your child understand the why and how of addition and subtraction.
+It is important to have your child explain to you what is happening in a problem and use various math terms: add, plus, minus, subtract, take away, equals, makes, etc., so it will connect in real-life problems.
+The shift is away from endless “drill and kill.”
 Experts say that children learn better by working with objects and discovering various ways to find answers.

 2.)
 Use the same idea, but use SUBTRACTION FACT CARDS.
-If a card says 5-2, put the first number (5) of clothespins on the bottom of the hanger and slide 2 away as you say the equation, then equals (count the clothespins that are left over.)
+If a card says 5-2, but the first number (5) of clothespins on the bottom of the hanger and slides 2 away as you say the equation, then equals (count the leftover clothespins.)

 3.)
 Use the GAMEBOARD and ADDITION FACT CARDS and have a partner.
 Use a button as a marker.
-Draw a card and mover your button 3=2 or watever the card says.
+Draw a card and move your button 3=2 or whatever the card says.
 Say the whole equation (3+2=5).
-Winner is the one who gets to the end first.
+The winner is the one who gets to the end first.

 7.)
 Tic Tac Toe Addition: Make 2 tic tac toe lines on 2 papers.
 Then write numbers 1-5 in each square mixed up.
-(See example) Draw and ADDITION FACT CARD (leave out the ones that add up more than 5), and put a button on the space that matches the answer to the fact card.
-The first to get 3 in a row in the winner.
+(See example) Draw and ADDITION FACT CARD (leave out the ones that add up more than 5), and put a button on the space that matches the answer to the fact card—the first to get 3 in a row is the winner.